SreekarJenepalli/Strategic-Legal-Practices/README.md

 ## Installation & Setup

-### 1. Clone the repository
+### Step 1 — Clone the repository

 ```bash
 git clone https://github.com/SreekarJenepalli/Strategic-Legal-Practices.git
 cd Strategic-Legal-Practices
 ```

-### 2. Install dependencies
+### Step 2 — Install all dependencies

 ```bash
 npm install --legacy-peer-deps
 ```

 > **Why `--legacy-peer-deps`?**
-> `react-simple-maps` (used for the US choropleth map) has not yet updated its peer dependency declaration for React 19.
-This flag skips that conflict check — the package works correctly at runtime and there is no functional impact.
+> The `react-simple-maps` package (used for the US map) has not yet updated its peer dependency declaration for React 19.
+This flag tells npm to skip that conflict check.
+The package works correctly at runtime — this flag does not affect the app in any way.

-You may see deprecation warnings during install — these are safe to ignore.
+You will likely see some deprecation warnings in the terminal — these are safe to ignore.

 ---